uturuncoglu/esmf/scripts/jinja2_templating/README.md

 Templates use the Python `jinja2` framework: https://jinja.palletsprojects.com/en/2.10.x/

-The Python unittest framework wraps the individual file generation.
+The Python unittest framework is used for file generation.
 To generate files, use the unittest CLI: https://docs.python.org/3/library/unittest.html#command-line-interface

 For example, to generate the `ESMF_Attribute.F90` code: